Hardball with Chris Matthews

-Hardball with Chris Matthews was an American television talk show that was hosted by Chris Matthews.
-The program premiered on the now-defunct America's Talking network in 1994 (as Politics with Chris Matthews) before moving on CNBC, and then to MSNBC, where it remained until its end in 2020.
-The show took its name from Matthews' 1988 book: Hardball: How Politics Is Played Told by One Who Knows the Game.
+Hardball with Chris Matthews is an American television talk show hosted by Chris Matthews.
+The program premiered on the now-defunct America's Talking network in 1994 (as Politics with Chris Matthews) before moving to CNBC, and then to MSNBC, where it continued to air until its end in 2020.
+The show took its name from Matthews's 1988 book: Hardball: How Politics Is Played Told by One Who Knows the Game.
 The program primarily featured coverage of political issues and headlines, along with discussion from a panel of analysts and political figures.

 History

-Hardball was originally broadcast on CNBC from 1997 until 1999, after which the program was moved to MSNBC.
+Hardball was broadcast on CNBC from 1997 until 1999, after which the program was moved to MSNBC.

 On March 2, 2020, Matthews announced that he had left the program, effective immediately, stating that the "younger generation" was "ready to take the reins", but that he would still "continue to write and talk about politics and cheer on my producers and crew here in Washington in New York and my MSNBC colleagues."
 His sign-off also included an apology alluding to sexual harassment allegations he had recently faced from a female journalist, remarking that "compliments on a women's appearance that some men, including me, might have once incorrectly thought were OK, were never OK.
 Not then and certainly not today".
 The announcement aired in place of the program (which, thus, aired its final full episode the preceding Friday); Steve Kornacki hosted the rest of the hour.
-The time slot was filled by rotating hosts (under the MSNBC Live banner); on July 9, 2020, it was announced that Joy Reid would host The ReidOut in the time slot, beginning July 20.
+The time slot was filled by rotating hosts (under the MSNBC Live banner); on July 9, 2020, it was announced that Joy Reid would host The ReidOut in the time slot, which lasted from July 20, 2020, until February 24, 2025, following Reid's exit.

 The Wall Street Journal reported that Matthews had already been considering retirement from the show, possibly after the 2020 presidential election, but that the allegations, as well other controversial remarks he had recently made on-air (such as during an interview of Elizabeth Warren, and comments made comparing Bernie Sanders' Nevada caucus victory to the fall of France to the Nazis), had expedited his departure.

+On April 17, 2025, it was announced that Hardball would be revived and would premiere on social media platform Substack in the near future.
+In a statement on the site, Matthews said "for twenty-some years, I asked tough questions and got a good number of surprising answers, now, I’m about to do it again on Substack, an independent way to ask questions and give you the answers.”